 European Health Insurance Card (EHIC)

 The European Health Insurance Card or EHIC (formerly the E111 form) allows the holder to access health care services when travelling to other EU or EEA countries.
 Anyone who is living in Ireland or intends to live here for a year can apply for an EHIC from the HSE.

 Child Benefit (previously known as Children's Allowance) is payable to the parents or guardians of children under 16 years of age, or under 18 years of age if the child is in full-time education, youth reach training or has a disability.
 Child Benefit is not paid for after the age of eighteen.

 Child Benefit is paid at one and a half times the appropriate monthly rate for twins, and at double the appropriate monthly rate for triplets and other multiple births.

 Drugs Payment Scheme

-Under the Drugs Payment Scheme, an individual or family in Ireland only has to pay €144 each month for approved prescribed drugs, medicines and certain appliances for use by that person or his or her family in that month.
+Under the Drugs Payment Scheme, an individual or family in Ireland only must pay €144 each month for approved prescribed drugs, medicines, and certain appliances for use by that person or his or her family in that month.
 The amount is determined from time to time by the Minister for Health and Children.
-If you have a GP Visit Card or do not have a Medical Card you should apply for a Drugs Payment Scheme Card.
+If you have a GP Visit Card or do not have a Medical Card, you should apply for a Drugs Payment Scheme Card.